 Eligibility: Need based upon federal methodology must have been met; first-year students can receive no more than $5,500 through the two Stafford programs.

-Terms: Fixed interest loan currently at 6.8%.
-Student begins repayment six months after leaving school or dropping below half-time status and interest accrues while in school.
-Second-year students can borrow up to $6,500, third- through fifth-year students can borrow up to $7,500 each year.
-Independent students can borrow an additional $4,000 under this program in their first and second years and $5,000 in their third through fifth years.
+Terms: Fixed interest loan currently at 4.66%.
+Student begins repayment six months after leaving school or dropping below half-time status.
+Interest accrues while in school.
+Second-year students can borrow up to $6,500, third- and fourth-year students can borrow up to $7,500 each year.
+Independent students can borrow an additional $4,000 under this program in their first and second years and $5,000 in their third and fourth years.

 Federal Direct PLUS Loan

-Eligibility: Federal Direct PLUS loan for parents requires no application for aid.
-Families can borrow up to our cost minus all other aid and scholarships received.
-Parent borrower must be a credit-worthy U.S. citizen, permanent resident, or have a cosigner who is.
+Eligibility: Families can borrow up to our cost minus all other aid and scholarships received.
+Parent borrower must be a credit-worthy U.S. citizen or permanent resident.

-Terms: Fixed interest rate of 7.9 percent; repayment begins immediately after full disbursement of loan; standard 10-year repayment.
+Terms: Fixed interest rate of 7.21%; repayment begins immediately after full disbursement of loan; standard 10-year repayment.

 The Tuition Payment Plan lets families spread payments out during the academic year.